microsoft/SeqSNN/README.md

 │   │   ...
 │
 ```
-You can change the path of data file in `exp/forecast/dataset/XXX.yml` configuration files.
+You can change the path of the data file in `exp/forecast/dataset/XXX.yml` configuration files.

 ## Acknowledgement
 This repo is built upon (forecaster)[https://github.com/Arthur-Null/SRD], which is a general time-series forecasting library.
 We greatly thank @rk2900 and @Arthur-Null for their initial contribution.